-WASHINGTON (AP) -- The Commerce Department reports on wholesale stockpiles and sales in July.
-The report will be issued at 10 a.m.
-EDT Wednesday.
+WASHINGTON (AP) -- The Commerce Department releases its June report on wholesale stockpiles at 10 a.m.
+Eastern Tuesday.

 - Professional Services